 - Tuition subsidy and stipend or wage from partner school

-- Two-year commitment following residency required
+- One-year commitment following residency required

 - Full-day cost details